OKaluza/fractured/docs/docs.rst

   //Description
   @variable_name = type(default);

+- *@* Indicates to the formula parser that this is a parameter definition, must start with this symbol.
 - *Description* Enter the information you want to appear in the control label in this comment area on the line before the actual definition.
+This description can be left out, in which case the variable name will be used as a label instead.
 - *variable_name* Enter a variable name (containing only the characters a-z, A-Z, 0-9 and underscore _, must not start with a number) this is the name by which you will use this parameters value in the formula code.
 - *type* the type of value: bool, int, uint, real, float, complex, rgba, list, real_function, complex_function, bailout_function or expression
 - *default* the default value that is inserted for the parameter if it has not been edited.

 **Parameter types explained**

-- *bool* a true/false value, appears a check box
+- *bool* a true/false value, appears as a check box
 - *int* an integer value, appears as a number entry
 - *uint* an unsigned integer value ( > 0), appears as a number entry
 - *real* a real number, appears as a number entry